kgish/ruby-hal-server/README.md

       DESCRIPTION:

-        Creates a product with given attributes by sending the following HTTP request to the given api server:
+        Creates a product with given attributes by sending the following HTTP request to the given hal server:

           POST /products